Referring an Academic Integrity Case

 All referrals require DOCUMENTATION.
 Documentation should include the student’s full name, M number, phone number, and the relevant details describing the behavior in question.
 The documentation must also include the name and current contact information for the person referring the student for discipline.
-Please use the referral form found on this website to refer a student.

 All referrals do not end up becoming DISCIPLINARY CASES.
 A referral means that the matter will be reviewed and may result in a disciplinary case being opened against a student.
-The Office Academic Affairs does not open cases against faculty members or professional staff members unless those people are also students at the institution.
+The Office of Academic Affairs does not open cases against faculty members or professional staff members unless those people are also students at the institution.

 - Plagiarism referrals must include a copy of the sources suspected of being used improperly.